Linda Carter: Storylines

 Linda returns from rehab in February 2025 and organises the wedding of Billy (Perry Fenwick) and Honey Mitchell (Emma Barton).
 Upon discovering that Phil- who is experiencing severe depression- has relapsed, she goes to his house to confront him, where she discovers a suicide note he has left for Sharon.
 Horrified, she informs Phil's brother Grant (Ross Kemp) and close friend Nigel Bates (Paul Bradley); the three rush to the garage and stop Phil from shooting himself.
-Linda eventually convinces Phil to seek medical advice and supports him as he enters a mental health clinic; she is later horrified when she discovers the Vic has been destroyed by an explosion accidentally caused by Reiss Colwell (Jonny Freeman).
-After the Vic has been rebuilt Linda sells the pub to Kat Slater (Jessie Wallace) and leaves for a cruise with Johnny.
+Linda eventually convinces Phil to seek medical advice and supports him as he enters a mental health clinic; she is later horrified when she discovers the Vic has been destroyed by an explosion accidentally caused by Reiss Colwell (Jonny Freeman) and Cindy.
+After the Vic has been rebuilt, Linda sells the pub to Kat Slater (Jessie Wallace) and leaves for a cruise with Johnny, Ollie and Annie.